 3.3.4 Construction Process and Phasing (e.g. Briefly describe the construction process; and what tools and/or equipment are typically used.)
-Construction issues (describe any problems encountered during construction that relate 3.3.5 to seismic vulnerability) 3.6 Building Codes and Standards Is this construction type addressed by codes/standards?
-YES NO 3.6.1 If yes, provide the title of the code or standard and the year when the first 3.6.2 code/standard addressing this type of construction had been issued?
+3.3.5 Construction issues (describe any problems encountered during construction that relate to seismic vulnerability) 3.6 Building Codes and Standards 3.6.1 Is this construction type addressed by codes/standards?YESNO 3.6.2 If yes, provide the title of the code or standard and the year when the first code/standard addressing this type of construction had been issued?
 Include any applicable codes.

-3.6.3 Process for Building Code Enforcement (explain, if appropriate) 3.7 Building Permits and Development Control Rules 3.7.1 Are building permits required?YESNO 3.7.2 Is this typically informal construction? (without permits, plans, inspection-explain) YESNO 3.7.3 Is this construction typically authorized as per development control rules?NO Additional comments on building permits and development control rules: 3.8 Typical Problems Associated with this Type of Construction (e.g. environmental, water ingress)
+3.6.3 Process for Building Code Enforcement (explain, if appropriate) 3.7 Building Permits and Development Control Rules 3.7.1 Are building permits required?YESNO 3.7.2 Is this typically informal construction? (without permits, plans, inspection-explain) YESNO 3.7.3 Is this construction typically authorized as per development control rules?YESNO Additional comments on building permits and development control rules: 3.8 Typical Problems Associated with this Type of Construction (e.g. environmental, water ingress)

-3.9 Who typic ally maintains buildings of this type?
+Who typica lly maintains buildings of this type?
 (Select all that apply)

-Builder

-Owner (s)

-Renter (s)

-No one
+Ruilder

 Other

 comments regarding both maintenance and building condition: ove, please explain)

+Construction on Economics

+Consulació on Economics
-3.10 3.10.1 Explain u on Economics it construction cost: per m2 of built-up area expressed using a currency used

-Rs/m2 (5 \$ n, and, if possible, an equivalent amount in \$US in the brackets e.g. 200 US/m2) (When calculating the conversion between local currency and U.S. ase use the market rate if it is different from the official rate))
+Explain uniin the region Rs/m2 (5 \$U it construction cost: per m2 of built-up area expressed using a currency used a, and, if possible, an equivalent amount in \$US in the brackets e.g. 200 US/m2) (When calculating the conversion between local currency and U.S. se use the market rate if it is different from the official rate))

+Additional